smartsheet-platform/smartsheet-csharp-sdk/README.md

 The generated SDK class documentation is here: [http://smartsheet-platform.github.io/smartsheet-csharp-sdk/](http://smartsheet-platform.github.io/smartsheet-csharp-sdk/).

 ## Example Usage
-The call the API, you will need an *access token* which can be obtained in the web UI from the menu: Account/Personal Settings/API Access.
+The call the API, you will need an *access token*, which looks something like this example: ll352u9jujauoqz4gstvsae05.
+You can find the access token in the UI at Account > Personal Settings > API Access.

-Here is a brief sample showing how to
+The following is a brief sample that shows you how to:

-- Initialize the client
+* Initialize the client
-- List all sheets
+* List all sheets
-- Load one sheet
+* Load one sheet

 ```csharp
 using Smartsheet.Api;